agorischek/heckle/packages/health/README.md

 ## CLI

 To manually check the health of your service — whether running locally, in a test environment, in production, etc. — use the Heckle CLI.
-Targets are defined in a `heckle.config.js` file:
+Define your targets in a `heckle.config.js` file:

 ```js
 module.exports = {